MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/routes/optimized-itinerary.md

 ```
 ### Asynchronous POST Optimize Itinerary

-Post an asynchronous optimized itinerary from agent shift and item itinerary information specified with the `itineraryAgents` and `itineraryItems`. parameters in the POST body of the URL request.
+Post an asynchronous optimized itinerary from agent shift and item itinerary information specified with the `agents` and `itineraryItems`. parameters in the POST body of the URL request.

 ```url
 https://dev.virtualearth.net/REST/V1/Routes/OptimizeItineraryAsync?key={BingMapsKey}